inspired/TA-cisco_ios/package/README.md

 ##### Fixed issues

-Version 2.7.8 of the Cisco Networks Add-on fixes the following issues:
+Version 2.7.9 of the Cisco Networks Add-on fixes the following issues:

+- ACI ACL logging extractions added
 - TRANSFORM for syslog sourcetype 3 orders of magnitude faster.
 Thank you Martin Müller.

 ##### Known issues

-Version 2.7.8 of the Cisco Networks Add-on has the following known issues:
+Version 2.7.9 of the Cisco Networks Add-on has the following known issues:

 - None known

 ##### Third-party software attributions

-Version 2.7.8 of the Cisco Networks Add-on incorporates the following third-party software or libraries.
+Version 2.7.9 of the Cisco Networks Add-on incorporates the following third-party software or libraries.

 - Icon by Yudha Agung Pribadi (https://www.iconfinder.com/iconsets/networking-icons-1)